Find Trade Colleges

 The total student population at Wyotech-Laramie is 585, which includes 585 full-time undergraduates.
 The freshman retention rate at Wyotech-Laramie is 88%, which is great when compared to the national average of 68%.

-Approximately 71% of the students who attend this school take out loans.
-The average amount of student loans is $7,801 a year.
+Roughly 71% of students at Wyotech-Laramie take out loans to pay for college.
+The typical student loan amount is $7,801 a year.
 Wyotech-Laramie has a 6.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private